ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Any packets received by the proxy from a target server that match a known Client Connection ID on a matching UDP socket need to be forwarded to the client.
-The proxy MUST use DATAGRAM frames on the associated flow ID for any Long Header packets.
-The proxy SHOULD forward directly to the client for any matching Short Header packets.
+The proxy MUST use DATAGRAM frames on the associated flow ID for any long header packets.
+The proxy SHOULD forward directly to the client for any matching short header packets, but MAY tunnel them in DATAGRAM frames.

+The proxy MUST only forward non-tunnelled packets from the client that are QUIC short header packets (based on the Header Form bit) and have known Client Connection IDs.
+Packets sent by the client that are forwarded SHOULD be considered as activity for restarting QUIC's Idle Timeout {{!I-D.ietf-quic-transport}}.

 ## Connection ID Mapping Lifetime